 The painting The Meeting, by Italian artist Andrea Mantegna in circa 1474, includes a curly-coated dog in the lower right corner that is the spitting image of the modern Lagotto.
 Indeed, Lagotti are an ancient breed who helped hunters retrieve prey in the challenging, waterlogged terrain of Italian marshes for centuries.
 They are thought to hail specifically from the historic Romagna region known today as Emilia-Romagna.

 At some point, Lagotti showed an aptitude for truffle hunting.
 Today they are recognized as the only purebred dog specializing in truffle hunting, giving female pigs a run for their fungi-finding money.
 Specialty schools are devoted to training dogs to sniff out truffles, which can garner upwards of $1,000 per pound.

 A lull in the Lagotto's popularity in the 1970s put them at risk of extinction, but the breed was rejuvenated by the efforts of Italian dog fanciers.
 They have since become beloved by a select few around the globe.
 The American Kennel Club recognized the breed in 2015.

 AKC Breed Category

 Are Lagotti Romagnoli Good with Other Pets?
 Again, socialization is the key.
-When accustomed to the company of dogs and cats from a young age, Lagotti are patient with other furry family members.
+When accustomed to the company of dogs and cats from an early age, Lagotti are patient with other furry family members.

 Lagotti are protective of their territory, but tend to ward off interlopers with barks rather than aggression.